Why Add Credentials

 Credential Types

-MindFort supports four credential types.
+MindFort supports multiple credential types.
 Each targets a different authentication flow your application may use.| Type | Auth Flow |

 |---|---|